AdobeDocs/analytics-platform.en/help/use-cases/global-lookups.md

 Global lookup datasets automatically get applied at report time.
 If you are using the [Analytics Data Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/analytics.html?lang=en#connectors) and you bring in a dimension for which Adobe provides a global lookup, we automatically apply this global lookup.
 If an event dataset contains [XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html?lang=en) fields, we can apply global lookups to it.

-## Use global lookups with custom datasets

-A key needs to be present in the event dataset that is compatible with the global lookup datasets.
-As long as you populate the right XDM fields by adding some of our standard [Adobe Experience Platform schema mixins](https://experienceleague.adobe.com/docs/experience-platform/xdm/mixins/event/environment-details.html?lang=en#mixins), you can make custom datasets work with global lookups.

 ## Available global lookup fields

 * `browser`